Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 What happens if I do not disclose lead paint when selling?

-Federal penalties for violating Section 1018 disclosure requirements can reach $19,507 per violation.
-Buyers can also pursue private lawsuits for treble (triple) damages.
-Even with the current administration's reduced enforcement posture, private lawsuit risk is unchanged.
-Honest disclosure protects you.
+Federal penalties under Section 1018 can hit $19,507 per violation.
+Buyers can also sue privately for treble (triple) damages.
+The current administration has pulled back on enforcement, but private lawsuit risk has not changed at all.
+Honest disclosure is cheap insurance.

 Can I sell a house with lead paint to an FHA or VA buyer?

-It depends on the condition.
-FHA and VA appraisers will flag any deteriorating paint (peeling, chipping, flaking, chalking) on pre-1978 homes.
-The lender will require remediation of deteriorated paint before the loan can close.
-If all painted surfaces are in good condition, FHA/VA financing may proceed.
-In practice, most pre-1978 homes in Louisville have at least some deterioration, especially on windows and exterior trim.
+Depends on the condition of the paint.
+FHA and VA appraisers flag any deteriorating paint (peeling, chipping, flaking, chalking) on pre-1978 homes and the lender will not close until it is fixed.
+If every painted surface is in solid condition, FHA/VA financing can move forward.
+But in practice, most pre-1978 Louisville homes have deterioration somewhere, usually windows and exterior trim.

 Does Louisville’s Lead-Safe Housing Registry affect home sales?

-The registry primarily affects rental properties, not owner-occupied homes being sold.
-However, if you are selling a rental property, the registry status is information a buyer will want.
-The weakened ordinance (February 2025) removed proactive testing but the registry remains active and a child blood-lead positive result still triggers mandatory assessment and remediation.
+Mostly affects rentals, not owner-occupied homes being sold.
+But if you are selling a rental property, the registry status is something your buyer will ask about.
+The February 2025 revision stripped out proactive testing requirements, but the registry is still active.
+And a child with elevated blood lead levels still triggers mandatory assessment and a 90-day remediation deadline on the property.

 How much does lead paint abatement cost in Louisville?

-Full abatement typically costs $5,000 to $20,000 per unit in Louisville, depending on square footage, paint condition, and surfaces involved.
-Windows and doors (friction surfaces) are the most expensive to address.
+Typically $5,000 to $20,000 per unit for full abatement, depending on square footage, how deteriorated the paint is, and which surfaces are involved.
+Windows and doors cost the most because the friction from opening and closing grinds the paint into dust.
 Testing alone runs $300 to $800 per unit.

 What is the difference between lead paint abatement and encapsulation?